paladin-t/b8/pages/why.md

 ### BASIC8 vs. open source engines

-The major difference between is, open source graphics libraries and engines come with no or few limitation and toolchain, that makes it deeply customizable.
-BASIC8 and other fantasy computers have limitations and a number of built-in editors, that makes we focusing on what we want to express, other than thinking about how to build fundamental facilities from zero or one.
+The major difference is, open source graphics libraries and engines come with none or few limitation and toolchain, which makes it deeply customizable.
+BASIC8 and other fantasy computers have limitations and a number of built-in editors, that makes it possible to focus on what we want to express, other than thinking about how to build fundamental facilities from zero or one.
 Besides, you'll find it easier to communicate and share with others with the same specifications.

 ### BASIC8 vs. Unity3D

 I've used Unity3D and Unreal for work.
 BASIC8 is quite different, not intending and will never be giant.
-It's just something meaningful which I can keep developing and polishing for long, to make it neat.
+It's just something meaningful that I can keep developing and polishing for long, to make it neat.